Reset and Revert¶

 Info

-command will create a new commit, which reverses all the changes made on the specified commit.
-Let's say that we want to revert the commit where we create the test
+The git revert command will create a new commit, which reverses all the changes made on the specified commit.
+Let's say that we want to revert the commit where we create the test file.

 ---